jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/apple.md

 [VideoToolbox](https://developer.apple.com/documentation/videotoolbox) is the only available method on macOS.

-To achieve full acceleration, [Metal](https://developer.apple.com/metal/) and OpenCL is also required.
+To achieve full acceleration, [Metal](https://developer.apple.com/metal/) and OpenCL are also required.

 ## Tone-mapping Methods

-Hardware accelerated HDR/DV to SDR tone-mapping is supported on most Macs from 2017 and later, with the exception of the MacBook Air (13-inch, 2017).
+Hardware accelerated HDR to SDR tone-mapping is supported on all Macs from 2017 and later, with the exception of the MacBook Air (13-inch, 2017).

 There are two different methods that can be used.
 Pros and cons are listed below: